Return to Koh Chang Beaches

 Far end of the Central Area

-At the far end, just before the bend the bridge, you pass a mix of massage shops (Coco, Wassana) and cheap Thai restaurants, including Naga with has a good vegetarian section, before hitting The Koh Chang Gallery, the budget hotel.
-Iyara Boty is immediately next door.
+At the far end, just before the bend the bridge, you pass a mix of massage shops (Coco, Wassana) and cheap Thai restaurants, including Naga with has a good vegetarian section.
+The now closed Koh Chang Gallery is on the corner, with Iyara Boty immediately next door.
 Look out too for the small fishing tackle shop across the road, Blue Lagoon (not connected to the bungalows), with the Thai karaoke bar a few doors down.

 The track behind Koh Chang Gallery brings you to the ocean, with the bungalows of Papaya Cottage down the left turning at its start.
 The Forest, rooms and modern houses, is further round from Papaya, whilst straight on the track brings you to Maddekehaoo, a set of villas and pool by the canal.
 You can also link back to the Blue Lagoon area via the waterfront house for rent, Baan Zen.